The Rotator Cuff (see shoulder anatomy)

 The rotator cuff is a group of four muscles and their tendons that attach around the top of the arm bone (humerus) forming a ‘hood’.
 The rotator cuff holds the ball in the socket providing stability and mobility.
 By keeping the ball in the socket, it allows the outer muscle (deltoid) to move the shoulder joint in a co-ordinated way.

-The presence of the calcium makes the tendon a little thicker and this in turn may lead to inflammation of the rotator cuff as it moves against the shelf of bone (acromion) when the arm is lifted up.
+Narrowing of the space above the rotator cuff can result in mechanical wear and tear.
+This can lead to inflammation of the rotator cuff and thickening resulting in pain as it moves against the shelf of bone (acromion) when the arm is lifted up.
 This process is called

 How is the diagnosis made?